tomboy-notes/tomboy-ng/prepare.md

 **Debian SRC Build**

+Suited for PPA, not good with Debian Source now we make a Qt5 version

 The script, build_src_package.bash automates the build test process if you don't want or need to see each step.
 Just download that script it from your home dir assuming you have a root installed FPC and Lazarus.

     wget https://raw.githubusercontent.com/tomboy-notes/tomboy-ng/master/scripts/build_src_package.bash